 Another one of our favorite starters to share, this is an assortment of clams of in all shapes and sizes, swimming in an addicting vinegar sauce.

-Raw scallops, sliced and probably still a little bit alive until you eat the sh*t out of them.
+Raw scallops, sliced and probably still a little bit alive until you eat the sh